-In the event that a communication failure occurs between two environments in a replication group, the replication framework will wait a set amount of time before attempting to re-establish the connection.
-You can configure this wait value using $\mbox{DB_ENV->rep_set_timeout()}$.
-To do so, specify the $\mbox{DB_REP_CONNECTION_RETRY}$ flag to the which parameter and then a retry value in microseconds to the timeout parameter.
+In the event that a communication failure occurs between two environments in a replication group, the Replication Manager will wait a set amount of time before attempting to re-establish the connection.
+You can configure this wait value using $DB_ENV->rep_set_timeout()$.
+To do so, specify the $DB_REP_CONNECTION_RETRY$ value to the which parameter and then a retry value in microseconds to the timeout parameter.